 Well, what happened to all of this?

-I, you know, where was the Hillary supporters?
+You know, where was the Hillary supporters?

-I mean, I just think the funniest thing I've ever heard of all these reporters that it's a landslide.
+I mean, I just think the funniest thing I've ever heard of all these reporters is that it's a landslide.

-It's a landslide, landslide, landslide, landslide, landslide, landslide, landslide.
+It's a landslide, landslide.

 I wonder if this is going to be the end of the Clintons.